-We’ve heard countless stories from fellow traveller who met someone who busted their rim or burst their tyre on this stretch.
+We’ve heard countless stories from fellow motorcycle travellers in Uzbekistan who busted their rim or burst their tyres on this stretch.
 It’s extremely slow going, boring, hot, dusty and arid.
 Don’t get tempted to ride fast, just take your time plod through.
 From around Kanlykul the road does get better and you’ll be treated to a fast highway.

 Finding fuel, food and water

 Everyone’s biggest concern about overlanding Uzbekistan is fuel and diesel.
 It’s true, Uzbekistan does have fuel shortage problems, but the country isn’t fuel dry.
 Your biggest problem will be the north-west stretch to or from Beyneu.
 The absolute most you will need to travel without fuel is 400 miles, and that’s if you take a detour to Moynaq and the Aral Sea.
 This should be fine for most motorcycles with a decent tank range and a few extra bottles of petrol.

 The north-west of Uzbekistan is arid.
 Finding food and water in that region is particularly difficult.
 We’d advise carrying enough food and water until you reach Nukus.

 Don’t panic if you run out of fuel as you can always buy some on the mysterious black market.
 When people say they bought it on the ‘Black Market’, they’re referring to simply knocking on someone’s front door and asking if they have any petrol for sale.
 It’s no big deal in Uzbekistan so don’t threat it.